csev/dj4e/assn/dj4e_mkt1.md

 Some Common Errors in This Assignment
 -------------------------------------

-Since you are in effect starting with a brand new `market/settings.py` and `market/urls.py`, you might find a few problems when you are running `python manage.py check` - I will keep a list of the common problems and their solutions here:
+Since you are in effect starting with a brand new `config/settings.py` and `config/urls.py`, you might find a few problems when you are running `python manage.py check` - I will keep a list of the common problems and their solutions here:

-(1) If you see an error message "TypeError: 'module' object is not iterable" when you are running `python manage.py check`, this maybe because you mistakenly edited the `ROOT_URLCONF` value in `settings.py`  - your value should be:

-    ROOT_URLCONF = 'market.urls'

-More will be added as the problems are identified.

-(2) If you have a problem running `migrate` or `makemigrations` in step 10 above, you might want to start with a fresh MySQL database.
+(1) If you have a problem running `migrate` or `makemigrations` in step 10 above, you might want to start with a fresh MySQL database.
 Since we are using a MYSQL server, we can't just delete the SQLite file and start over - but it is not much more difficult.